dmpstats/Standardise_Formats_and_Calculate_Basic_Statistics/README.md

 ## Documentation

 This MoveApp fulfills several purposes in a workflow.
-The overall aim is to standardize any input study into a form that can be merged at a later stage in a workflow with additional studies (that have also been processed) to avoid discrepancies in study names, units, data volume, and/or column names.
+The overall aim is to standardize any input study into a format that can be merged at a later stage in a workflow with additional studies (that have also been processed) to avoid discrepancies in study names, units, data volume, and/or column names.
 In addition extra information such as location in UTMs, speed, distance travelled and time between points may be appended.

-The user may select any of the following:
+The user may select any of the following settings:

 -   Bin the data to intervals of X minutes
 -   Create and append columns containing Universal Transverse Mercator (UTM) data